nhtnhanbn/nhtnhanbn.github.io/_repository/vicyp24.md

 > Speaker, the reality is that going to school in Victoria costs money.
 Persistent government failure on this means that schools have had to offload costs to families, teachers and charities.
 And we need to be clear that especially when cost of living is biting, means-tested measures will exclude many that desperately need the support.
 If the Education State is honestly committed to universal free education, it needs to be practically, genuinely free for every child, whether their family is poor or whether they are rich.

 The Department of Education [responded](https://drive.google.com/file/d/1qaaCznvpEbSKjqI5riiQ_e9LtXqK0P00/view?usp=sharing) to the statement.
+A version of the speech is available at the [October 2024 issue](https://mailchi.mp/08b268358a1e/parents-voice-9-urgent-action-on-school-funding-online-safety-and-more) of Parents Voice, the newsletter of Parents Victoria, which also includes several other relevant items.

 ### Monopoly

 The national matter of public importance was a motion that "calls for the Commonwealth Government to introduce breakup powers for concentrated markets".

-I wrote my speech before finding out which side I would be formally debating on, which ended up being the side for the motion.
+I wrote the substance of my speech before finding out which side I would be formally debating on, which ended up being the side for the motion.
 I believe that I voted for the motion.

 An earlier version of this speech included a denunciation of a trade union, which I replaced on the day.
 The idea which replaced it is something that I was trying to convey in the rest of the speech, but a conversation that I had the day before with one of this year's great youth parliamentarians crystallised the expression of it.